 Coco’s medical condition will be lifelong, but with proper care she can have a long, happy life.
 “She’s super friendly,” says Jackie.
 “She will roll over and let me rub her belly.
 She was probably mistreated at a young age, and has had to fend for herself.
 She’s been through it all, and is still incredibly trusting – she just wants to be loved,” says Jackie.

 A traditional shelter might have given up on Coco, thinking no one would want her, but Brother Wolf goes the extra mile for animals with special needs who need a higher level of care and attention in order to be adopted.
 This little girl continues to blossom with Jackie’s loving care.
 We’re confident that the right person for Coco is out there somewhere!
-Thanks to our Compassionate Circle members, Coco and animals who need extra time, care and attention get everything they need to be happy and healthy.
+Thanks to our Sponsorship Program members, Coco and animals who need extra time, care and attention get everything they need to be happy and healthy.